MattDierick/RTD-APIm-ADC-Controller/source/_build/html/_sources/class2/module3/module3.rst.txt

 .. image:: ../pictures/module3/app3.png
    :align: center

-.. note :: Congrats, as you can notice, with one ``commit`` in Gitlab, you triggered a webhook that deployed the ``app`` and the ``infra``
+.. note :: Congrats, as you can notice, with one ``commit`` in Gitlab, you triggered a webhook that deployed the ``app`` and the ``infrastructure``

-.. warning :: Now, it's time to protect Arcadia Finance application with a BIG-IP.
+.. warning :: Now, it's time to protect Arcadia Finance web application with a BIG-IP.

 .. toctree::
    :maxdepth: 1